 Did you know that Calgary has the most days of sunshine per year out of all the major Canadian cities?
-Over a 30 year study done by Environment Canada, Calgary received on average 2405 hours of bright sunshine over 333 days.
+A 30 year study done by Environment Canada shows that Calgary received on average 2405 hours of bright sunshine over 333 days.
 Now that’s a lot of sun!

 Urban living meets nature seamlessly in the City of Calgary.
 Its network of river parks and pathways is one of its most acclaimed characteristics, spanning along the Bow and Elbow River embankments to the furthest reaches of the city.